 The Tennessee Library Resource Sharing Award is presented annually to any person, institution or organization in Tennessee that has done outstanding work in promoting resource sharing within and among Tennessee Libraries and other information agencies.

-The recipient of the Tennessee Resource Sharing Award will be recognized based on efforts to make available shared library and/or information resources that benefit the organizations involved and the patrons they serve, and that would not be available to them without cooperative efforts.
+The recipient(s) will be recognized based on efforts to make available shared library and/or information resources that benefit the organizations involved and the patrons they serve, and that would not be available to them without cooperative efforts.

 Glowworm, our temporary courier service, will need at least one more month of life, continuing thru September.
 This pushes our earliest start date for Firefly to October 1.
 We plan to contract with the Tennessee State Library and Archives and the State of Tennessee to expand the courier to include the state's public libraries by then.

 We’ll use the Firefly listserv to keep everyone up to date.
 (Want to join the listserv?
 Email Jodie Gambill.)
 We apologize for any problems this delay will create.